nighthawkcoders/flask_portfolio/README.md

 ### Idea
-> The purpose of project is to serve API.
+> The purpose of project is to serve APIs.
 It is the backend piece of a Full-Stack project.
 Review API folder for endpoints.

 ### Visual thoughts
 > The Starter code should be fun and practical.